rehlds/rehlds.github.io/docs/core-projects/Metamod-R/installing.md

 id: metamod-r-install
 title: Installation
 sidebar_position: 2
-description: Metamod-r is an optimized version of the original Metamod, enhancing performance and compatibility for Half-Life 1 servers.
+description: Metamod-R is an optimized version of the original Metamod, enhancing performance and compatibility for Half-Life 1 servers.
 slug: /metamod-r/install
 ---